aditi181920/competitive_pro/algo/graphs/paths_circuits/cycles.md

 --

 In this algo we suppose that hare moves 2 steps at a time and tortoise moves only 1 step at a time.
 If there is a cycle then there will be a point where these 2 meet.

+**3. TOP SORT:**
+--

+-> If there is any cycle present then top sort can never sort the vertices completely.\
+-> Therefore we can detect cycle.

+**Idea for constructing cycles using top sort:**
+--

+-> Lets remove all the redudant edges that don't contribute to cycle:\
+-> edges with indegree=0 or outdegree=0\
+-> Now we are only left with a lot of cycles\
+-> Remove the bridges now \
+-> We can detect cycles probably using dfs (keep in mind that still 1 cycle may be composed of many cycles so dfs must be able to return all these cycles.

 CONSTRUCTING CYCLE:
 --